 A native of Kentucky, Andrews has worked at Hoosier newspapers since graduating from Indiana University in 1987.
 He covered education at the Journal and Courier in Lafayette before joining IBJ in 1991.
-He left in 1995 to serve as Statehouse reporter for the Evansville Courier and later served as a business reporter and the business editor of The Indianapolis Star.
+He later was a business reporter and the business editor of The Indianapolis Star.
 He’s been writing his Behind the News column for IBJ since rejoining the newspaper in 2000.
-Outside of work, Andrews enjoys bicycling, basketball and reading.
-He and his wife, Kathleen, have a son in college and another living in Colorado.
+Andrews and his wife, Kathleen, have a son in college and another living in Colorado.
 They live in the Nora area with their two dogs.

 Harton joined IBJ in 1984, fresh out of Indiana University’s School of Journalism.
 He covered banking, real estate and the business of sports before becoming associate editor in 1988.
 He became managing editor the following year and editor in 1990, serving in that position until 2013.
 Over the years, Harton’s short stories about Indianapolis real estate have been published in The New York Times and he has won statewide and national awards for his IBJ editorials and columns.
-Harton lives downtown in a house that he restored and is active in the Chatham Arch Neighborhood Association.
+Harton is also a freelance writer and is active in several community organizations.

 News Editor/Multimedia Producer

 Mason is on his second tour of duty with IBJ, having served as its real estate reporter from 1996 to 1999.
-Over 20-some years working for newspapers and magazines across the Midwest, he has covered most beats on the typical masthead, including business, sports, city government, arts, consumer issues and general assignment.
+Over 30 years working for newspapers and magazines across the country, he has covered most beats on the typical masthead, including business, sports, city government, arts, and consumer issues.

 An alumnus of Broad Ripple High School, Mason continues a grand tradition of IBJ staffers educated in Indianapolis public schools.
 After graduating from Columbia University, he stumbled into print journalism, thanks to a Eugene C. Pulliam Fellowship at The Indianapolis Star.
-Among his favorite gigs were arts editor for the Daily Journal-World in Lawrence, Kan., and managing editor of Billiards Digest magazine, for which he spanned the globe covering world champions and poolroom hustlers.
+Among his favorite gigs were arts editor for the Daily Journal-World in Lawrence, Kansas, and managing editor of Billiards Digest magazine, for which he spanned the globe covering poolroom hustlers and world champions.
 During his six-year tenure, BD was cited three times by the anthology "The Best American Sports Writing."

 Thanks to its unusually trusting head honchos, Mason returned to IBJ in 2009 to captain its nascent multimedia efforts.
-Over three years, he created 600-plus video segments for IBJ.com, and was recognized by the Society of American Business Editors and Writers (SABEW) and the Alliance of Area Business Publications (AABP).
-He has since added the mantle of news editor, which isn’t as lofty as it sounds) and launched IBJ's morning e-newsletter, Eight@8, as its eponymous author and news curator.
+Over three years, he created 600-plus video segments for IBJ.com, and his work was recognized by the Society of American Business Editors and Writers (SABEW) and the Alliance of Area Business Publications (AABP).
+In 2013, he added the mantle of news editor (which isn’t as lofty or authoritative as it sounds) and launched IBJ's morning e-newsletter, Eight@8, as its eponymous author and news curator.
 Eight@8 received the 2017 Gold Medal for Best Daily Email from AABP.

-Newman has covered the Indianapolis business community as an editor or reporter for 21 years, including the past 18 at IBJ.
+Newman has covered the Indianapolis business community as an editor and reporter for 26 years, including the past 23 at IBJ.
 He joined the newspaper in 1995 as a real estate reporter, became editor of IBJ’s Focus section a year later and served the next 13 years in that position.
-He became Daily Editor at the beginning of 2009.
+He became daily editor at the beginning of 2009.
 Prior to IBJ, he had a three-year stint as an editor and writer at the now-defunct Indianapolis C.E.O. magazine.
 A graduate of Ball State University, Newman spent the first six years of his journalism career as a sports writer and editor at several Indiana newspapers, including the Michigan City News-Dispatch, the Whitley County Post & Mail and the Muncie Evening Press.
-He lives in Fishers with his wife and two of their four children.
-An avid sports fan, Newman has spent every year since 1972 believing this is finally the Cubs’ year.

 Schoettle grew up in Indianapolis, graduating from Southport High School and Indiana University.
 He then departed on a tour of middle Indiana, reporting for papers in Greenwood, Frankfort, Columbus and Franklin before landing at IBJ in 1998.
-At his previous jobs, he spent a decade as a political/government reporter.
-Beyond writing, Schoettle’s passions include animals and wildlife, watching all manner of television and long-distance cycling.
+At his previous jobs, he spent a decade as a political and government reporter.
+Beyond writing, Schoettle’s passions include animals and wildlife, watching all manner of television and long-distance cycling and running.
 Though he put away his trumpet many years ago, he remains an avid music fan.
-Schoettle shares his home in Southport with his wife, Elizabeth, two Pembroke Welsh Corgis and two cats.
+Schoettle shares his home in Southport with his wife, Elizabeth, three salty dogs and three sweet cats.
 Preferring to live in a “park-like setting,” one of his primary goals each spring and summer is to see how seldom he can mow his front lawn.